Collection inventory

 Photograph of George F. Comfort

-The College of Fine Arts at Syracuse University was founded by George Fisk Comfort in 1873, and he served as its first dean until 1894.
-Inaugurated on June 23, 1873, it was the first fine arts college of its kind established in America.
-The College was founded to "equate the study of art with the other elements of a liberal education" and students and faculty worked closely with the College of Liberal Arts.
+The College of Fine Arts at Syracuse University was inaugurated on June 23, 1873, as the first fine arts college of its kind in America.
+Founded by George Fisk Comfort who served as its first dean until 1894, the College was established to "equate the study of art with the other elements of a liberal education" and students and faculty worked closely with the College of Liberal Arts.
 The original majors offered by the College were architecture and painting.
 In its first year, fifteen students matriculated.
 A Department of Music was inaugurated in 1877, but others such as sculpture, photography, oratory, and industrial art would eventually arise.
 Originally housed in the Hall of Languages, the College took up residence in the John Crouse Memorial College when it was finished in 1889.
-The founding of the College was met with both positive and negative commentary but, as enrollment and approval steadily grew over the years, dissent quickly vanished.
+The founding of the College was met with both positive and negative commentary, but as enrollment and approval steadily grew over the years, dissent vanished.

 Photograph of Crouse College